-Mai Chen Barrister
+Dr Mai Chen Barrister

-Mai Chen has expertise in arguing important and groundbreaking human rights and constitutional and administrative law cases.
-She also specialises in regulatory defence, policy and law reform, and advising on culturally and linguistically diverse parties in the courts.
+Dr Mai Chen has expertise in arguing administrative law and regulatory issues, as well as groundbreaking constitutional law cases.
+She also specialises in policy and law reform, Māori rights and Te Tiriti o Waitangi, white collar crime including fraud, human rights and New Zealand Bill of Rights Act cases, as well as education and employment law.
 See client testimonials below, and get in touch by calling 021 565 709 or emailing mai.chen@maichen.nz.

 Send us a message